Ficool

 It did not promise a pleasant ride ahead.

-She had made it this far, so calling her a newbie did not seem fair, considering the usual short length of a service to the government.
+She had made it this far, so calling her a newbie did not seem quite fair, considering the usual short length of a service to the government.

-She had yet to do anything against the Call's eternal melody.
-Telling her the origins of the method seemed to have been a mistake.
+Telling her the origins of the methods to lessen its effects seemed to have been a mistake.

 Throwing a nod her way one last time, a complex expression found itself on her face.
-I left.

 One hand on the wall, tracing the path, I carefully walked forward, a trace of confidence in every step.

-As the white artificial light on my back weakened, it eventually seized up fully.
+As the white artificial light shining on my back weakened, it eventually seized up fully.
 The distance to the entrance had grown substantially.

 This tunnel was far longer than originally expected.